Russia's answer to Google warns it may not be able to pay its debts | News Channel 3-12

 Uber sold part of its stake in Yandex back to its Russian partner last year, while exiting its interests in Yandex Eats and Yandex Delivery.

-Uber said Monday that it would remove the company’s three executives from the board of its joint venture with Yandex, Reuters reported.
+Uber said Monday that three of its executives would step down from the board of its joint venture with Yandex, Reuters reported.

 “We are actively looking for opportunities to accelerate the sale of our remaining holdings and, in the meantime, will remove our executives from the board of the joint venture,” a spokesperson for Uber was reported as saying.